 To better inform workers of their risk when working with radiation, The Radiation Health and Safety Regulations, 2024 have been updated to include the requirement of owners of ionizing radiation equipment to categorize and inform workers based on their potential to exceed the annual effective dose limits for the general public.
 In situations where a worker has the potential to reasonably exceed the annual public effective dose limit, the owner must now designate that worker as a radiation worker.
 Further, the owner must inform the worker in writing.

-A document will be provided that may be used as a template by owners for informing workers of their radiation worker status.
+Owners of ionizing radiation equipment may consider using the sample template for informing workers in writing of their radiation worker status.
 With the designation, radiation workers must be monitored through a dosimetry monitoring program.

 Top